[Internal LT Conference] Why is remote work difficult? 6 Persian cat solutions

 Why is communication over a screen so difficult?

-When you're in the same space,
+the screen.
+When you're in the same space, you can sense

 When greeting someone, it's important to laugh loudly, smile, and make eye contact!